Hundreds arrested in DC protesting Trump immigration policy

 Many wore foil blankets similar to those given to migrants housed at U.S. detention facilities.

-The sit-in of protesting women was organized by two liberal groups, Women’s March and the Center for Popular Democracy.
+The sit-in of protesting women was organized by two liberal groups, Women’s March and the Center for Popular Democracy Action.
 The action lasted more than two hours.

 In a written statement, the Capitol Police said around 575 people were charged with unlawfully demonstrating inside the office building.
 The police said those arrested were being released after they were processed.